Rams fans cheer Super Bowl champs at LA victory parade

 The celebrating began Sunday when the Rams beat the Cincinnati Bengals 23-20 after a 79-yard final drive by Stafford that ended with a 1-yard TD toss to Kupp.

-Charles Goolsby, 16, came with his brothers and father.
+Charles Goolsby, 16, came with his two brothers and their father from Fontana, in San Bernardino County.
 He said his late grandfather was a lifelong Rams fan, and his passion for the team was contagious.

 “I was holding my breath in the fourth quarter, but I just knew that Kupp could win it,” Goolsby said.